Can I Buy a Number Plate From a Scrapped Car? Answered

 While you cannot buy a number plate from a scrapped car, there are options for retaining and transferring personalised number plates.
 These safeguards help the DVLA prevent fraud, maintain accurate vehicle registration records, and ensure each vehicle has a unique identifier.

 If you're thinking of scrapping your car, make sure to follow the proper procedures for retaining or transferring a personalised number plate to avoid losing the rights to it.
-And when you're ready to scrap it, use our free service to get an instant quote, arrange a free collection, and get on-the-spot payment.
+And when you're ready to scrap it, use our free service and check out how it works to get an instant quote, arrange a free collection, and get on-the-spot payment.